-This guide refers to AT&T telephones specifically designed to work with the PARTNER II system as system phones.
-These include the MLS-34D, MLS-18D, MLS-12D, MLS-12, MLS-6, and MLC-6 model telephones.
+This guide refers to AT&T telephones specifically designed to work with the system as system phones.
+These include the MLS-34D, MLS-18D, MLS-12D, MLS-12, MLS-6, and MLC-6 telephones.

-System phones have several buttons in common: volume control buttons, and the [Feature], [Conf], [Transfer], and [Hold] buttons.
-In addition, each phone has programmable buttons that can be used for outside lines, extension numbers, outside phone numbers, or system feature codes.
+System phones have several buttons in common: volume control buttons, and the [Feature], [Cont], [Transfer], and [Hold] buttons.
+In addition, each phone has programmable buttons that can be used for outside lines, extension numbers, outside phone numbers, or system features.
 Outside lines, as well as some system features, require buttons with status lights.
-Programmable buttons without lines assigned to them can be programmed with numbers or features, so you can use the feature or dial the phone number with one touch.
+Programmable buttons without lines assigned to them can be programmed with numbers or features, so you can use the feature or dial the number with one touch.
 The number in each model name indicates the number of programmable buttons with status lights plus two [Intercom] buttons.
-Table 1-1 summarizes system phone features.

-If the phone has a display, indicated by a "D" in the model name, users will receive messages and prompts when making calls and programming.
+If the system phone has a display, indicated by a "D" in the model name, users receive messages and prompts when making calls and programming.
 (More information about the display is provided in Chapter 5.)
 A system display phone is required for system programming.
 It must be as large as the largest phone in the system, since an MLS-12D or MLS-18D cannot program an MLS-34D.
 Similarly, an MLS-12D cannot program an MLS-18D.